100 ml turnip rape, sunflower or corn oil

 Beat the oil and sugars until well combined.
 Add the egg and continue beating until the mixture is smooth and somewhat fluffy.

-Mix in the grated carrots and the walnuts.
+Stir in the grated carrots and the walnuts.
 Combine the rest of the dry ingredients and gently fold in the batter.

 Butter the sides and the bottom of a small, round springform pan (Ø less than 16 centimetres).
 In addition, you may line the bottom of the pan with a circle of lightly buttered parchment paper.